knouse1344/fbdc-react-vocalize/README.md

-## vocalize:  create web pages through natural language
+# vocalize:  create web pages through natural language

 vocalize is a tool used to rapidly prototype web pages through natural spoken language.
 The output of this tool is a live website (for normal people), or alternatively you may access the HTML, CSS, and Javascript output (for nerds) that is written by vocalize in real-time as you talk to it.

 ![vocalize screenshot building an application](https://s3.amazonaws.com/responsivetech/assets/vehicles.png "vocalize screenshot")
+_Figure 1: screenshot of the web building experience with vocalize_

 ## table of contents